NIT-Instructor/Software-Development-with-TDD-and-BDD-2025-2/UserStories.md

 **When** the acceptance build is set up
 **Then** it should link against the raw_temp C library and any other required dependencies **And** ensure that the build passes without unresolved symbols.

+### **User Story 5.2: Use Real Implementations in Acceptance Tests**

+**As a developer**,
+I want to run acceptance tests using real implementations of all system components, **So that** I can validate that the integrated system behaves correctly under realistic conditions.

+**Scenario: Execute acceptance tests with real implementations** **Given** the acceptance test environment is configured with real classes (Filter, ThermalReader, and RawTempFacade) **When** the acceptance tests are executed
+**Then** the system should read raw temperature data via the real RawTempFacade **And** process it through the actual ThermalReader and Filter components **And** produce filtered temperature results that reflect the expected real-world data flow without using mocks.

 ---